mit-satori/getting-started/satori-ai-frameworks.rst

    conda install tensorflow=2.0.0=gpu_py36_871.gde25b7a

-To test your TF2 code you can use the this Deep Convolutional Generative Adversarial Network jupyter notebook from this 'link <https://github.com/mit-satori/getting-started/blob/master/jupyter-notebooks/TF2.0-DCGAN-Tutorial.ipynb>'__ or go to https://github.com/tensorflow/docs/tree/master/site/en/tutorials
+To test your TF2 code you can use the this Deep Convolutional Generative Adversarial Network jupyter notebook from this `link <https://github.com/mit-satori/getting-started/blob/master/jupyter-notebooks/TF2.0-DCGAN-Tutorial.ipynb>`__ or go to https://github.com/tensorflow/docs/tree/master/site/en/tutorials